Anthony Rizzo Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The Padres have the 10th-ranked team ERA across all league pitching staffs (3.92).
+- The Padres have a 3.88 team ERA that ranks 10th among all MLB pitching staffs.

-- Padres pitchers combine to surrender 55 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Padres pitchers combine to rank 11th in baseball in home runs surrendered (56 total, 1.1 per game).

-- Wacha makes the start for the Padres, his 10th of the season.
-He is 5-1 with a 3.58 ERA and 45 strikeouts in 50 1/3 innings pitched.
+- Darvish makes the start for the Padres, his 10th of the season.
+He is 3-3 with a 3.67 ERA and 57 strikeouts through 54 2/3 innings pitched.

-- In his last time out on Sunday, the right-hander went six scoreless innings against the Boston Red Sox while surrendering five hits.
+- In his most recent appearance on Tuesday, the right-hander went six innings against the Washington Nationals, giving up three earned runs while surrendering six hits.

-- The 31-year-old has an ERA of 3.58, with 8 strikeouts per nine innings, in nine games this season.
-Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.